ikarofelix/Responsive-Project-7DOC/README.md

-# Responsivity-Project-7DOC
+# Responsive-Project-7DOC
  HTML, CSS and JavaScript.
-Focusing on the reponsitivity of the project - 7DaysOfCode
+Focusing on the reponsive web design of the project - 7DaysOfCode

 This is a project made by Ikaro Felix with the ideas and suggestions from a challenge hosted by Alura.

 The project consists of creating a site to show the agenda of the hospital's doctors.

-The focus is working with HTML and CSS and the main focus being the site's responsivity.
+The focus is working with HTML and CSS and the main focus being the responsive web design.

 Project Language: pt-BR (Brazilian Portuguese)